Accommodation Flinders Island

 A sole use room is $350.00 per person per night with a minimum stay of two nights.

-Weekly rates by prior negotiation
+Weekly rates for single rooms are by prior negotiation

 Each room is named.
 You can see each room and its story on the accommodation page here.